cern-eos/eos/doc/quickstart/kubernetes.rst

    :scale: 50 %
    :align: center

-A docker installation is the easiest way to go if you want to try EOS and get up a test instance in short time.
-We provide EOS docker images with all the necessary components installed and ready to use.

 A Kubernetes installation provides a fully functional distributed EOS instances on top of Kubernetes clusters, keeping the advantages of a straightforward set up and a short deployment time.